 Even if you are dealing with a letting agent and not the landlord direct, their job is to find the most secure, reliable and appropriate tenant for the property.

-If they believe this to be you they should advocate your case.
 A tenant who pays the rent on time, is reasonable and looks after the property is the ideal scenario – even if they do have a dog.

 5. Don’t keep a pet without consent

 Always be upfront with your landlord about keeping pets in a property.

 If they discover, through property inspections or, worse, through complaints from neighbours, that you are keeping a pet without consent, you could find yourself in trouble.